ClaudiWolf2056/WiiUCamera/README.md

 Libraries: devkitPro, WUT, SDL2 for Wii U.

-🌟 Special Thanks
-Special thanks to whateveritwas for:
+🌟 Special thanks to whateveritwas for:
 Providing the crucial code for the exit logic.
 (You can find them and follow their projects on GitHub).